evgao/k8s101/lab/ingress/README.md

 ```

-Make sure you also have the deployment/service deployed before applying the ingress rules.
+Make sure you also have the underlying deployment/service deployed before applying the ingress rules.